dnlbowers/modern-buddhism/TESTING.md

 ### **Test conditions**
 * I did all lighthouse tests in incognito mode to avoid interference from browser extensions.
 * I ran the tests for both mobile and desktop.
-* I asked people to run from their own devices.
+* I asked people to run lighthouse tests from their own devices.
 #### ***Desktop Version:***
 I have only included one screenshot for desktop as all pages were the same score, only changing by one or two points in performance if I ran it multiple times.